Three "treasures" that Xi Jinping obtains from his father | ExBulletin

 The formulation of the country’s 14th five-year plan (2021-2025) for economic and social development and future goals for 2035 also reflected Xi Jinping’s adherence to investigation and research.

-By convening and chairing many symposia, he listened to opinions and advice on the economic and social development of the country on the horizon of the plan from all walks of life.
+By convening and chairing numerous symposia, he listened to opinions and advice on the economic and social development of the country on the horizon of the plan from all walks of life.

 Live a simple life